 - Creatinine clearance > 45 mL/min (or serum creatinine [SCr] =< 1.5 mg/dL), normal within 2 weeks prior to start of treatment; the standard Cockcroft and Gault formula or the measured glomerular filtration rate must be used to calculate creatinine clearance (CrCl) for enrollment or dosing

-- Patients must sign a study-specific informed consent form prior to study entry; patients should have the ability to understand and the willingness to sign a written informed consent document
+- Subjects must sign a study-specific informed consent form prior to study entry; subjects should have the ability to understand and the willingness to sign a written informed consent document

 - Unequivocal demonstration of distant metastases (M1 disease)